 - Work on Bugs related to KDE's Usability & Productivity initiative, many of which are small and easy.

 Once you've made some changes, make sure the project still compiles and installs, and make sure the changes have the desired effect when you run the software.
-Then it's time to run the project's unit tests:
+Then it's time to run the project's test suite:

 If any test fails, that needs to be investigated and fixed before you can proceed.
 Once the tests pass, then run the software again to make sure it still behaves properly.
 If it doesn't, then go back and work on your patch some more, then re-compile and re-deploy, and test again, until the program does what you'd like it to do and all tests pass.